jimmyartis/TradeSpot/vps_host.md

 [Time4VPS](https://www.time4vps.eu/) - Cheap VPSes, seemingly based in Lithuania.<br>
 [Linode](https://www.linode.com/) - More cheap VPSes!<br>

-## Windows hosting
-(To be honest, you should probably just use a linux box.) https://azure.microsoft.com/en-gb/ - Microsoft-owned.
-Not on the cheap end, however.

 ## Others
 [AWS Amazon](https://aws.amazon.com/) - Amazon Web Services.
 Free for a year (with certain limits), but very pricey after that.<br>
 [Google Cloud](https://cloud.google.com/compute/) - AWS, but Google.<br>